-I use RecurPost to share to Twitter or Facebook from my library of set posts.
+I use RecurPost and Elokenz to share to Twitter or Facebook from my library of set posts.
 It just loops through them and shares one a day or however I have the schedule set.
 You can read my tutorial on using RecurPost for more details.
 I love it because it is free (for a huge library – 100 items).

 I also use the free versions of Buffer and Hootsuite to schedule specific social media shares.
 I like Buffer because it grabs images from the link, but it only goes up to 10 free at a time.
 Hootsuite is free for manual shares but you need to upgrade if you want to upload a spreadsheet of posts to share.
 I like to use it to schedule specific posting times and specifically to schedule my Instagram shares.
 It is also great for Twitter to view specific hashtags, searches, etc.

 A great plugin to grow your social media following is MiloTree.
 You may have noticed it hanging out in the corner of my blog suggesting you check out my Pinterest account or my Instagram account or what not.
 It isn’t invasive and it helps readers on the page follow you on social.

 The biggest thing we bloggers do is write – blog posts or other “copy”, social media post, emails, etc. We want to make sure there are no errors.
 I love Grammarly because it has a free browser extension and it catches my silly typos or comma misuse.
 I actually upgraded to the paid version because it is so powerful at fixing my tenses and suggesting better word choices.